-Israel's unauthorized acquisition, integration and re-transfer of US military equipment outside of US arms control regimes has been documented by numerous US government agencies.
+Israel's unauthorized acquisition, integration and re-transfer of US military equipment outside of US arms control regimes is documented by numerous US government agencies.
 The total financial loss of revenue and sunk development costs are significant.
 The national security threat is also material since the transfers directly and indirectly provide the latest technology to countries that are off limits to US vendors because they are considered potentially hostile to the United States.

-^{17 &}quot;Israel's Unauthorized Arms Transfers" Duncan Clarke, Foreign Policy Magazine, Summer 1995
+18 &quot;Israel's Unauthorized Arms Transfers" Duncan Clarke, Foreign Policy Magazine, Summer 1995

-4. Complaint #3: The Israeli Pharmaceutical Regulator and Industry Systemically Violate US IP
+IV.
+Complaint #3: The Israeli Pharmaceutical Regulator and Industry Systemically Violate US IP

 The American pharmaceutical industry has faced systematized violations of its IP rights through purposeful Israeli regulatory and manufacturing schemes designed to create and subsidize an export oriented generic drug industry.
 This is enabled by the Israeli government's legally mandated access to sensitive American drug company IP.
-Industry representatives have insisted that Israel remain on the USTR Priority Watch List for the past four years (2006-2009) precisely because the Israeli government's discriminatory practices strongly resemble the systemization of the treatment US industries received during the 1984 leak of confidential US IP during the FTA negotiations.
-However in the case of pharmaceuticals the consolidation point for sensitive American IP is an Israeli regulatory agency, the Ministry of Health.
-The IP abuse is now firmly embedded in Israeli patent law, purposeful regulatory delays and diminished legal venues for victims and rights holders to claw back damages.
+Industry representatives have insisted that Israel remain on the USTR Priority Watch List for the past three years (2006-2008) precisely because the Israeli government's discriminatory practices strongly resemble the systemization of th treatment US industries received during the 1984 leak of confidential US IP during the FTA negotiations.
+However in this instance the consolidation point for sensitive American IP is an Israeli regulatory agency, the Ministry of Health.
+The IP abuse is embedded in Israeli patent law, purposeful regulatory delays and diminished legal venues for victims to claw back damages.